knikos/cnr-sandbox/README.md

 `--plugin-dir` and `--blockchain-specs` are parameters relevant to subnet operation.
 See the [subnet](#network-runner-rpc-server-subnet-evm-example) section for details about how to run subnets.

-The network-runner supports avalanchego node configuration at different levels.
+The network-runner supports camino-node configuration at different levels.

 1. If neither `--global-node-config` nor `--custom-node-configs` is supplied, all nodes get a standard set of config options.
 Currently this set contains: